enriquegit/multiviewstacking/README.md

 The `view_indices` parameter is a list of lists.
 Each list specifies the column indices of the train set for each view.
 In this case `ind1` stores the indices of the audio features and `ind2` contains the indices of the accelerometer features.
 Th `first_level_learners` parameter is a list of scikit-learn models or any other custom models.
-The `meta-learnr` specifies the model to be used as the meta-learner.
+The `meta-learner` specifies the model to be used as the meta-learner.

 ```python
 # Train the model.